nextflow-io/nextflow/docs/operator.md

 ## dump

-*Returns: queue channel or value channel, depending on the input*
+*Returns: queue channel or value channel, matching the source type*

 The `dump` operator prints each item in a source channel when the pipeline is executed with the `-dump-channels` command-line option, otherwise it does nothing.
 It is a useful way to inspect and debug channels quickly without having to modify the pipeline script.